lexiwylie/boggle/README.md

 Then, replace "dictionary.txt" in main with the name of your file.

-Run the following command to execute the game:
+NOTE: In the video walkthrough, I executed 'make.'
+However, you should run the following command to execute the game:

 ```
 gcc main.c -std=c11